Documentation Standards ISO: Understanding ISO Documentation Requirements

 • Creating documentation that does not reflect actual practice

-The goal of ISO documentation standards is alignment between written controls and real operations.
+The objective is alignment between written controls and real operations.

 Implementing ISO Documentation Standards Effectively